 There is no way to know the exact number of wrongful death lawsuits in Kentucky as that is information that is not readily available.
 But they are more common than many people believe.
 And there are countless victims that do not file a case, thinking that it will mean that they are greedy or unable to move on.

-Heartbreaking stories of car accidents, workplace accidents, and medical malpractice happen in Kentucky every year.
+Heartbreaking stories of car accidents and workplace accidents happen in Kentucky every year.
 Wrongful death lawsuits send a message to the guilty party that they need to change their ways and hopefully avoid repeating the same mistake in the future.
 Their careless or malicious behavior caused an innocent life to end and for that they need to be held responsible.

 Wrongful death law is meant to be a benefit to surviving victims.
 Funeral expenses, hospital bills, and lost wages are a costly burden they should not have to bear.
 Todd W. Burris, Lexington, KY wrongful death lawyer, is dedicated to helping the people of Kentucky who have unlawfully lost someone they love.
 If you would like to have a free zero-obligation consultation of your wrongful death claim, contact the team at the Law Office of Todd W. Burris for more information today.